 Writers and project sponsors need to agree to these and then draft the outline with these top-of-mind.
 Then, the outlining can begin.

 Executive Summary – 1 page.

 Try writing your executive summary before you write your paper.
-While this doesn’t have to be publicly shared, your ability to tell a crisp story will be tested here.
+While this doesn’t have to be publicly shared, your ability to tell a crisp story is tested here.
 If you have holes, make leaps in your narrative, or get stuck, you likely aren’t clear on what you’re writing, to whom, and why.
 It may be counter-intuitive, but this isn’t a mystery novel.
-Hit your key message early and then let the reader self-serve to understand the conclusion further throughout the rest of the paper.
+Hit your key message early and then let the reader use this simple summary as a lens to understand the rest of the paper.